 Hip and elbow dysplasia is a common problem in dogs and causes the joints to develop improperly while they are pups.
 Stiffness in your Jack Russell’s elbows and hips may become a problem, especially as they mature.
 You may notice lameness or difficulty getting up from lying down.

 Arthritis can be treated, but sooner is better than later to help minimize discomfort and pain.
 Overweight dogs may develop arthritis years earlier than those of normal weight, so making sure you stick to a balanced diet and strict exercise regime is key to help avoid obesity-related conditions.

 As in humans, an allergy to pollen, mould or dust can cause sneezing and itchy eyes.
-Rather than a sneeze, allergies can make a dog skin itchy.
-We call this ‘atopy’ and Jack Russells are prone to it unfortunately.
+Rather than a sneeze, allergies can make a dog's skin itchy.
+We call this ‘atopy’ and Jack Russells are unfortunately prone to it.

 Symptoms start between the ages of one and three, and frequent ear infections are the most common sign.

 Dogs can suffer from three different types of seizures: reactive, secondary and primary.
 Reactive seizures are caused by the brain’s reaction to a metabolic problem like low blood sugar, organ failure, or a toxin.

 Secondary seizures are the result of a brain tumour, stroke or trauma.

 Seizures that have no known cause are known as primary seizures or idiopathic epilepsy.